 Louie & Johnnie's – Yonkers

 Louie and Johnnie's is the kind of casual family restaurant that makes kids feel like they’ve gone out for a fancy meal.
 The children’s menu at this traditional Italian restaurant features kid-sized portions of cultural favorites and the best kept secret of this Yonkers restaurant is the Monday-Saturday lunch menu.
-Dine outdoors in nice weather, in the Pizza Café or in the main dining room.
-Louie and Johnnie's is conveniently located across from the Yonkers Raceway--perfect for summer evening concerts.
-Take-out is available.
+Dine Take-out is also available.

 Pier Restaurant & Tiki Bar – Rye

 Spend the day riding, splashing, and playing at Rye Playland, then grab a bite at this kitschy-cute spot on the boardwalk overlooking the Long Island Sound.
-The restaurant is open for lunch and dinner seven days a week, with fireworks on Friday nights.
+The restaurant is open seven days a week, with fireworks on Wednesday and Friday nights in the summer.

 Rivermarket Bar and Kitchen – Tarrytown